kevinhayesanderson/ProjectReport/README.md

 > `"21-22"` - FY 2021-2022.

 ### CalculatePunchMovement:
-This action generates a time report.
+This action generates a time report from PunchMovement reports.

+### InOutEntry:
+This action updates the in and out time of monthly reports in the input folder using muster options in and out time.

 ### Monthly report constraints:

 1. The file name should have "Monthly_Report" in the file name to be considered as a Monthly report.